 Note: Construction began May 13, 2019.
 This website details design and environmental information.
 For construction information, please see the WIS 23 Project construction webpage on the 511 Wisconsin website.

-The Wisconsin Department of Transportation (WisDOT) is proposing improvements to a 19-mile stretch of WIS 23 from US 151 to County P in Fond du Lac and Sheboygan Counties.
+The Wisconsin Department of Transportation (WisDOT) is proposing improvements to a 19-mile stretch of WIS 23 from US 151 to County P in Fond du Lac and Sheboygan counties.
 In this area, WIS 23 is a critical east-west connector between two Interstate highways, I-41 in Fond du Lac and I-43 in Sheboygan, serving freight and local, regional, and statewide traffic.
-The majority of WIS 23 from US 151 to County P is a rural, 2-lane highway, with significant safety, access, and operational concerns.
+The majority of WIS 23 from US 151 to County P is a rural, 2-lane highway, with safety, access, and operational concerns.
 Improvements are being considered to address these concerns.

-- Spring 2018 – WisDOT and FHWA will host a public hearing on the project.
+- June 19, 2018 – WisDOT and FHWA hosted a public hearing.

 - October 15, 2018 – LSSFEIS and ROD signed by WisDOT and FHWA.